Introduction to Corporate Governance

 Experience, skills and capabilities

 The Nomination Committee meets at least once a year to monitor and review the structure, size and composition of the Board.
 It considers succession planning and makes recommendations to the Board for any appointments, to ensure that the right skills and expertise are maintained by the Company for effective management.
 All members of the Board participate in the recruitment of members to the Board.
-On appointment, Directors receive a tailored introduction to the Group and thereafter they determine the training requirements appropriate to their role and the needs of the Group.
+The Directors determine the training requirements appropriate to their role and the needs of the Group.
 Directors attend relevant industry conferences and workshops throughout the year.
 The members of the Committees refresh their skills and knowledge by attending briefings and seminars and reviewing publications provided by various professional services firms and by audit and other regulatory bodies.

 Formal Executive Director performance evaluations are conducted annually in preparation for the review and approval of annual remuneration packages.
 Each Non-Executive Director’s performance is evaluated as an outcome of the formal performance evaluations of the Committee(s) of which they are a member.
 Performance evaluations identify and record achievements, training requirements and areas for improvement in relation to annual objectives and performance of their respective roles, in order to consider effectiveness.
 Objectives for the forthcoming year are defined along with identification of how achievements will be met, target dates and details of resource constraints or issues to ensure that actions are planned and taken as a result of the evaluation process.